Select a date below or

 January 2020We had a further meeting with NHS Lothian and Council planners (CEC) on 20th January.
 The requested Heritage and Landscape Assessment is under way but not yet complete.
 CEC are waiting for this before writing the Place Brief.
 This further delay means the Place Brief will not be presented for approval to the Council Planning Committee until May, or more likely August 2020.
 NHS Lothian is not concerned about this delay because phase 2 of the redevelopment of the Royal Edinburgh Hospital is held up and has to be completed so that services are available for construction of the phase 3 development which will house the Astley Ainslie patients.
 It was confirmed that a Masterplan for the Astley Ainslie site will also be required.
 It will give detail over and above the Place Brief.
 This will be produced by NHS Lothian, probably in conjunction with the preferred bidder for the site.

-Meanwhile NHS Lothian plans to demolish derelict buildings including the boiler house off Cluny Place and the wooden huts.
+Meanwhile NHS Lothian plans to demolish derelict buildings including the boiler house off Cluny Place and the former Mobility Centre.

 The AA Community Trust reports that they have funding for a feasibility study and business plan for consultants to “give a clear vision and viable model for community ownership, development, and operation of the Astley Ainslie site”.
 They are going out to tender for this contract in the week commencing 20th January.
 The tender documents can be found here.